 Take a deeper look a CSS text gradients; Highlighting Important words

 A nice effect you have probably see around these parts is emphasising the important words in a headline, this makes it easy for the reader to scan and if done nicely can also play on words.
-Let take a look at 2 options for achieving this.
+Let have a look at 2 options for achieving this.

 Wrapping emphasised words in span and apply the background to the span